srnajera/Predicting-Unemployment-Rate-Using-Leading-Economic-Indicators/README.md

 # Predicting Unemployment Rate Using Leading Economic Indicators

 ## Overview
-This project aims to enhance economic decision-making by accurately predicting the future trajectory of the unemployment rate using leading economic indicators.
-Unemployment rate forecasts are crucial for policymakers and business leaders to inform decisions related to resource allocation, policy formulation, and job market interventions.
+This project embarked on a journey to enhance economic decision-making by accurately predicting the future trajectory of the unemployment rate.
+Leveraging leading economic indicators, the study aimed to provide forecasts that inform policymakers and business leaders, assisting them in resource allocation, policy formulation, and job market interventions.

-## Project Structure
+## Data

-1. **Business Problem**
-   - Objective: Accurately predict the future trajectory of the unemployment rate.
-   - Importance: Helps in resource allocation, policy formulation, and job market interventions.

-2. **Data Collection and Preparation**
-   - **Data Sources:** Federal Reserve Economic Data (FRED) and U.S. Department of the Treasury.
+The analysis utilized a comprehensive dataset covering key economic indicators sourced from the Federal Reserve Economic Data (FRED) and the U.S. Department of the Treasury.
+Indicators included the unemployment rate, initial jobless claims, consumer sentiment index, housing starts, S&P 500 index, and 10-year Treasury yield, among others.
-   - **Indicators:** Unemployment rate (UNRATE), initial jobless claims (ICSA), consumer sentiment index (UMCSENT), housing starts (HOUST), S&P 500 index (SP500), 10-year Treasury yield (GS10), Treasury par yield curve rates, and long-term rates.
-   - **Preprocessing:** Resampling to monthly frequency, handling missing values using advanced interpolation techniques.

-3. **Exploratory Data Analysis (EDA)**
+## Analysis Highlights
+- **Descriptive Statistics:** Provided insight into the distribution and central tendencies of the economic indicators, revealing significant variability and correlations with the unemployment rate.
-   - **Visualizations:** Time series plots, histograms, scatter plot matrices, and correlation heatmap.
+- **Exploratory Data Analysis (EDA):** Time series plots, histograms, scatter plot matrices, and correlation heatmaps were used to identify trends and patterns, highlighting key relationships between indicators and the unemployment rate.
-   - **Insights:** Identified trends, seasonality, and anomalies in each economic indicator.

-4. **Feature Engineering**
-   - Created lagged variables for up to 12 months.
-   - Calculated moving averages (3, 6, and 12 months) to smooth out short-term fluctuations.
+- **Feature Engineering:** Created lagged variables for up to 12 months and calculated moving averages to capture delayed effects and smooth out short-term fluctuations.

-5. **Modeling**
-   - **Models Used:** ARIMA, Random Forest, and Gradient Boosting.
-   - **Model Selection:** Based on performance metrics like RMSE (Root Mean Square Error) and MAE (Mean Absolute Error).
+- **Forecasting Models:** Implemented ARIMA for initial trend analysis, and Random Forest and Gradient Boosting models to handle complex nonlinear relationships and improve predictive performance.
-   - **Best Model:** Random Forest with the lowest RMSE and MAE values.
+- **Model Evaluation:** The Random Forest model demonstrated the best predictive accuracy with the lowest RMSE (0.070) and MAE (0.063) compared to ARIMA and Gradient Boosting models.

-6. **Model Evaluation**
-   - **Metrics:** RMSE and MAE for each model.
-   - **Random Forest Model:** RMSE: 0.070, MAE: 0.063.

-7. **Deployment and Monitoring**
-   - Continuous monitoring and updating of models.
-   - Predictions made using new data.
+## Key Findings
+- **Correlation Analysis:** Identified strong correlations between the unemployment rate and indicators such as initial jobless claims (positive) and housing starts (negative), providing insights into the interconnected nature of economic indicators.
+- **Model Performance:** The Random Forest model outperformed other models, effectively capturing the relationships between economic indicators and the unemployment rate, making it a reliable tool for forecasting.

-## Getting Started
+## Conclusion

-### Prerequisites
-- Python 3.x
-- Jupyter Notebook
-- Libraries: pandas, matplotlib, seaborn, sklearn, statsmodels, fredapi, joblib
+This project highlighted the significant influence of leading economic indicators on the unemployment rate.
+The models developed can be used to provide timely and accurate unemployment rate forecasts, aiding policymakers and business leaders in making strategic decisions.

+## About the Analyst
+Salina Najera conducted this analysis as part of her master's program in Data Science at Bellevue University.
+This project showcases her ability to apply advanced data science techniques to solve real-world economic problems.

+**Date:** May 25, 2024